NCAS-CMS/cfa-conventions/source/cfa.md

 #### Non-standardized aggregation instructions<a name="Non-standardized-aggregation-instructions"></a>

-Any number of non-standardized instuctions are allowed, on the understanding that the application reading the aggregation variable may choose to ignore any tokens that it does not understand.
+Any number of non-standardized instuctions are allowed, on the understanding that an application reading the aggregation variable may choose to ignore any `term` tokens that it does not understand or which are irrelevant for its purpose.

 Non-standardized instuctions may be included for any purpose, for example: